cedagbo/portfolio/README.md

     <li>Vittoria Bugana</li>
 </ul>

-Note that any improvement to the present code would be welcome.
+Note that any improvement to this project would be welcome.

 ## Documentation
 In order to build this project, a wide range of websites guide us throughout the process.
 They helped us consolide our knowledge and dig into CSS Flexbox.